bbvenega/Dutchie-Scraper/README.md

     cd <repository-directory>

     2. Add Your Credentials:
-        Place your  ENTER_SERVICE_ACCOUNT_JSON_HEREfile in the project directory.
+        Place your  REPLACE_SERVICE_ACCOUNT_JSONfile in the project directory.
         Open the script and enter your Dutchie username, password, and Google Sheets ID.

     3. Customize the Script: